This Great Game FAQ: Is This the Best Web Site on Baseball?

 Eric: My first game I attended was in June 1972 at the Houston Astrodome.
 (The purists cringe.)
 The Astros lost to the New York Mets, 5-4.
 The nine-year old in me got a kick out of hearing the prerecorded bugle calling for the fans to yell, "Charge!"
 Willie Mays, 41 years young and a Met for a week after being traded by the Giants, appeared as a late-inning defensive replacement and received a standing ovation upon taking the field.
 My favorite memory of the game came when I shouted at Astro third baseman Doug Rader to hit a home run—and on the next pitch, he did just that.

-We’re working on whole new sections and content, and are continuously adding to the They Were There, Opinions and Lists sections.
+We’re continually adding to our site, particularly in the Ballparks, Interviews, Lists and Opinions sections.
 So we have our ideas, but we encourage you to come up with some of your own and let us know about it.

 Eric Gouldsberry is owner of Eric Gouldsberry Art Direction (EGAD), a graphic design firm operating out of Silicon Valley, California since 1987.
 Eric has specialized in art direction for both graphic design and advertising, creating and producing corporate brochures and collateral, logos/brand identity, ads, periodicals, web sites and annual reports.
 Eric’s creative writing background goes all the way back to the age of 12, when he wrote sports articles for the Saratoga News.
-His combined love for design, writing and baseball has led him to produce two books on the game: Major League Baseball—The Twentieth Century, the unpublished contents of which now live in This Great Game; and Ballpark Nouveau: The Modern Palaces of Baseball, a project currently in development which details the new wave of big league ballparks since the opening of Oriole Park at Camden Yards.
+His combined love for design, writing and baseball has led him to produce two books on the game: Major League Baseball—The Twentieth Century, and Ballpark Nouveau: The Modern Palaces of Baseball, the unpublished contents of which now live in This Great Game.
 You can check out the work of EGAD at www.gouldsberry.com, and you can reach Eric via e-mail at email@example.com

 Ed Attanasio is a freelance advertising and editorial writer, standup comedian and baseball nut.
 He is a member of SABR and interviews retired ballplayers for their Oral History Committee; in July 2004 he received the David Paulson Oral History Award, awarded by SABR.
+Around 2010 he stumbled upon a gift of drawing up wacky and inventive character portraits on Post-It notes, leading to numerous galary exhibits in which his art has sold for over $1,000 on occasion; a collection of his baseball characters was leveraged into a book entitled Bushers: Ballplayers Drawn From Left Field, with TGG's Eric Gouldsberry helping out on the design/writing end, and is now available from McFarland Publishing.
 Ed lives in San Francisco with his wife Angelina and his happy dogs.
 You can reach Ed via e-mail at firstname.lastname@example.org

 Have a comment, question or request?
 Contact us at This Great Game.